-However, the draft PIPL provides that image capturing and personal identification equipment installed in public places shall be necessary for maintaining public security, comply with relevant provisions of the state, and conspicuous prompting signs shall be installed.
-Personal images and the identity information collected may only be used for the purpose of maintaining public security, and may not be publicised or provided to others, unless the individual’s consent is obtained, or it is otherwise required by laws and administrative regulations.
+For surveillance used in public spaces, the PIPL provides that image capturing and personal identification equipment installed in public places shall be necessary for maintaining public security, comply with relevant provisions of the state, and conspicuous prompting signs shall be installed.
+Personal images and the identification information collected may only be used for the purpose of maintaining public security, and may not be used for any other purpose, unless the individual’s separate consent is obtained.

-Nevertheless, enterprises should ensure that the above-mentioned monitoring measures, as well as the employee information they collect, are for a legitimate purpose and are necessary for business operations, and avoid collecting or monitoring any employee information during non-working hours and outside the workplace.
-In addition, according to those privacy protection principles under Chinese law, the type, purpose, manner of collection and protective measures of the information collected should be notified to the employee, and the employee’s written consent should be obtained.
+Nevertheless, enterprises should ensure that the above-mentioned monitoring measures, as well as the employee information they collect, are for a legitimate purpose and are necessary for carrying out human resources management under an employment policy legally established or a collective contract legally concluded, and avoid collecting or monitoring any employee information during non-working hours and outside the workplace.
+In addition, according to those privacy protection principles under Chinese law, the type, purpose, manner of collection and protective measures of the information collected and its retention period should be notified to the employee.

 Since its promulgation, the CSL has exerted great influence over China’s cybersecurity and data protection practice.